exel80/GlitchPatcher/README.md

 GlitchPatcher
 =======
-GlitchPatcher is basic bug/dupe glitches patcher.
-I will update plugin every time when i found glitch and I get it successfully repaired.
-If you know any bug/dupe glitch, you can send it me PM or post it to the comment.
+What is GlitchPatcher?
+GlitchPatcher try help you temporally patch unfixed glitch/dupe, before Bukkit or Mojang patch it.
+I will update plugin every time when I get glitch successfully patched.
+If you know any unfixed glitch, you can send it to my PM or post it to the comment.

 You can now download BETA version and try it your self.
+GlitchPatcher is open-source.
+You are allowed use source, but please give me same credits ;)

 Features
 =======